Expansion of Macedonia under Philip II: Alliance against Philip (356–352 BC)

 The victory consolidated Philip's control of Upper Macedon.
 The small, autonomous principalities like Elimiotis and Lynkestis seems to have been integrated the following year, with the former kings being stripped of their titles and reduced to part of Phillip's court.
 Philip also founded Heraclea Lyncestis as a new urban center in the area.

 Philip II surrounded Macedon with vassals or subjects allies to replace the coalition he defeated.
 North of Macedon, the Paionians of the king Lycceius were vassals.
 The Thracian tribe of the agrianes, neighbors of Paioia, and their king, Langarus, also appear from 352 as allies of Philip and were and from that moment on a relevant support of the Macedonian army.
 To the northeast, the Thracian kingdom of Ketriporis was also a vassal.
 To the northwest, the defeated Grabaei were now a buffer state between Macedon and tribes non-subject to Philip, like the Taulantii.

-The victory against Grabos took place at the same time of the birth of Philips heir, Alexander, son of Myrtale (who changed her name to Olympias), which may also cemented the alliance with Epirus in the southwest.
+The victory against Grabos took place at the same time of the birth of Philip’s heir, Alexander, son of Myrtale (who changed her name to Olympias), which may also cemented the alliance with Epirus in the southwest.
 In the following years Olympias' brother, also named Alexander, took refuge in Philip's court and the Macedonian influence increased from 351.
 Some scholars date from 350 the Macedonian direct control of Tymphaea, another border area between Epirus and Macedon.